 exotic animals to schools, libraries, hospitals, daycares, and other public venues.

 We focus our presentations on conservation of animals, animal characteristics, habitat, adaptations, behaviors relaying interesting facts and stories.

-We bring approximately 20 animals and artifacts for each presentation covering insects, arachnids, amphibians, reptiles, and mammals.
+We bring approximately 15 to 17 animals and artifacts for each presentation covering insects, arachnids, amphibians, reptiles, and mammals.

 Our animal educators teach to all age and grade levels, from kindergarten to Grade 11 Biology.
 The presentation is appropriate to the curriculum.
 We can support your program with a tailor-made presentation emphasizing the particular subject matter you are teaching, such as rain forest animals, nocturnal animals, particular animal families, habitats, adaptations and more.

-We can present to a single class, multiple grades or groups, or the entire school.
-Included in our presentation is an age appropriate activity booklet with information about the animals we bring, games, puzzles, and colouring that can be photocopied and handed out and a 3 month sponsorship of one of the rescued animals at our facility.
+We can present to a single class, multiple grades or groups.
+Included in our presentation is an age appropriate activity booklet for elementary aged students with information about the animals we bring, games, puzzles, and colouring that can be photocopied and handed out and a 3 month sponsorship of one of the rescued animals at our facility.
 Your school will receive a certificate for display and your school name will be placed on the animals’ enclosure and on our Animal Sponsorship page on our web site.

 Please scroll to the bottom for a note to teachers.

 Here is what teachers have said about our presentations: